trucdoanle/kubedock/README.md

 ## Resource requests and limits

 By default containers are started without any resource request configuration.
 This can impact performance of the tests that are run in the containers.
 Setting resource requests (and limits) will allow better scheduling, and can improve the overall performance of the running containers.
 Global requests and limits can be set with `--request-cpu` and `--request-memory`, which takes regular kubernetes resource requests configurations as can be found in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 Limits are optional, and can be configured by adding it with a ,limit.
-If the values should be configured specifically for a container, they can be configured by adding `com.joyrex2001.kubedock.request-cpu` or `com.joyrex2001.kubedock.request-memory` labels to the container with their specific requests (and limits).
+If the values should be configured specifically for a container, they can be configured by adding `com.SymphonyOSF.kubedock.request-cpu` or `com.SymphonyOSF.kubedock.request-memory` labels to the container with their specific requests (and limits).
 The labels take precedence over the cli configuration.

 ## Node Selector

 If you want to schedule the pods run by Kubedock to specific nodes, a node selector can be used.
-You can set the default value using `--node-selector`; pod-specifc values can be configured by adding `com.joyrex2001.kubedock.node-selector` label.
+You can set the default value using `--node-selector`; pod-specifc values can be configured by adding `com.SymphonyOSF.kubedock.node-selector` label.
 Note that the format of the node selector is a comma-separated list of key-value pairs, e. g. `--node-selector=key1=value1[,key2=value2]`.

 ## Active deadline seconds

 Sometimes you may want to specify an `activeDeadlineSeconds` for the pods run by Kubedock; this is useful in multi-tenant environments if you want the pods to use resources in the `terminating` quota (if `activeDeadlineSeconds` is not set, pods will use `notterminating` quota).
-You can set the default value using `--active-deadline-seconds`; pod-specific values can be configured by adding `com.joyrex2001.kubedock.active-deadline-seconds` label.
+You can set the default value using `--active-deadline-seconds`; pod-specific values can be configured by adding `com.SymphonyOSF.kubedock.active-deadline-seconds` label.

 ## Pod template